mikisvaz/rbbt/index.md

 * Making them as widely accessible as possible
 * Integrating them with one another

+It was intended initially to hold different low level tools that for the basis of most bioinformatics work: parsing and tidying data, gathering resources, organizing the sequential production of results for reusable/reproducible work.
+The framework provides incentives to adhere to several reasonable standards that improve reusability and interoperability and has thus resulted in a very comprehensive set of functionalities that now form one of the most ambitions bioinformatics frameworks available.

 What are the main features in Rbbt?
 -------------